katur/eegi/README_database_migration.md

 clone locations within library plates | `RNAiPlate` (primary and 384) and `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | Combine all plates in `LibraryWell`.
 Do not migrate Julie plates.
 Still need to decide about Eliana rearrays. clone parent location relationships | `CherryPickTemplate` (but incomplete, even for secondary rearrays) | capture with FK from `LibraryWell` to `LibraryWell` sequencing results | `SeqPlate` table, which stores mostly conclusions (missing most Genewiz output) | `LibrarySequencing`, which stores mostly Genewiz output

+DECISIONS TO MAKE ABOUT `library` APP:
+- are we sure we want screen level captured per experiment, and not per library plate?
+If so, Katherine needs to delete screen level from her current LibraryPlate table.

 ### `experiments` app: experiments
 **concept** | **GenomeWideGI** | **eegi**